Monthly Archives: September 2012

 Almost twenty years later I made my personal JumpToConsulting, as a full time consulting engineer.
 There had been a lot of work to get to that point — and like the doc, it had taken more effort that I thought it would.

-Do you want it so bad you can taste it?
+Did I still want it so bad I could taste it?
 The answer was still yes.

 So, if you are thinking about making the JumpToConsulting (or any business venture for that matter) ask yourself if you are REALLY committed.